Islam: God's Message of Guidance to Humanity

 Without proper understanding of Islam, fasting will be an act of starving people.
-In fact it has so many benefits both to the body and the self (soul).
+In fact it has so many benefits both to the body and the self (soul or spirit).

 Physically, it strengthens the body through getting rid of unnecessarily gained fats throughout the year.
 If people fast properly, meaning doing the same daily activities and eating normal food at the end of fasting, they will lose weight.
 It is a very well known fact that losing weight is prescribed by medical doctors as a solution and prevention of many diseases.
 It keeps you healthy and looking good.

 Fasting is also beneficial for some organs of the body, like the stomach and the intestines, which are bombarded for many hours every day with a lot of food to process and digest.
 Fasting the month of Ramadan gives them a break, which rejuvenates them and makes them more healthy.

 Spiritually, fasting leads to contemplation about hunger and hungry people in a person's community or around the world.
 That's why Muslims are most generous in Ramadan.
 It leads to giving charity and other acts of support for and social solidarity with the poor.